 Pursuing a claim does not mean that you are suing anybody.

-Many claims for injury involving an auto accident, motorcycle accident or tractor trailer accident are settled informally without ever having to file a lawsuit.
+Many claims for injury involving a car accident, motorcycle accident or tractor trailer accident are settled informally without ever having to file a lawsuit.

 What are the limitations or barriers to pursuing a claim resulting from a Michigan car accident?

 In Michigan, to pursue a claim against the person who caused a motor vehicle accident, you must meet two legal requirements.

 First, the other driver must be legally at fault for causing the accident.
 Second, you must meet the legal requirements for a “threshold injury”.
 This is a complicated area of the law and our team of experts at The Mike Morse Law Firm will be happy to explain it to you and answer all of your questions.

 Does my accident injury have to be permanent for me to be compensated?

 No. For you to receive compensation, the impairment need not be permanent.

 However, as with many other facets of the law, these are very complicated issues, and you should consult with an attorney to fully understand your rights.

 What is the statute of limitations for filing a claim resulting from a Michigan motor vehicle accident?

 In any state, there is a window of opportunity for filing a claim or a lawsuit.
 Simply stated, you can’t wait too long after an accident to file, or you’ll lose the right to be compensated.